-If tapping ‘Voicemail’ doesn’t initiate a call then the option to ‘Set Up Now’ should appear.
+If tapping ‘Voicemail’ does not initiate a call then the option to ‘Set Up Now’ should appear instead.
 This option should be visible in the middle of the page.
-From there you need to type in a password.
+From there you may need to set a password.
 This needs to be four to six digits long.

 If you don’t have the option of putting in a password, your voicemail is already set up.
 Instead, you can record a greeting by selecting the ‘Greeting’ tab in the top left corner.
 This usually occurs when you transfer data from an old phone to a new one.

-Once you have put in the password select ‘Done’ in the top right corner of the screen.
+Once you have put in the password, select ‘Done’ in the top right corner of the screen.
 Type in your voicemail password again to confirm your password.
-Tap ‘Done’ one more time to complete the set up of your voicemail password.
+Tap ‘Done’ one more time to complete the set-up of your voicemail password.
 From there you will be taken to the voicemail greetings page.
-Here you can customise your voicemail greetings.

 Tap the ‘Record’ button on the bottom right and capture your voicemail message.
 Speak clearly when recording this message, then tap ‘Stop’, followed by ‘Save’.
+If you need ideas on what to say in your voicemail greeting, then check out our other page which gives examples of the 5 best voicemail greetings in 2022, and how you can customize them to make them work for you.
 You can tap ‘Play’ in the bottom left corner to preview the message.
 You can also select ‘Cancel’ to cancel and change your recording.

 Once you are happy with your voicemail message you can press ‘Save’ and return to any page or app on your iPhone.
-Your voicemail is now set up, featuring a custom or default greeting, and is protected by a password.
+Your password protected voicemail is now set up, featuring a custom or default greeting.

-While some the Phone app can be used to set up voicemail on some iPhones, where you live can change whether this option is possible.
+While the Phone app can be used to set up voicemail on some iPhones, where you live can change whether this option is possible.
 Older versions of the iPhone and different service providers might not allow you to set up your voicemail via the phone app.
 Alternatively, your service provider may also have a section in the settings relating to setting up and managing voicemail.
-If you search ‘how to set up voicemail for your specific provider online then you can usually find information on the ways you can activate your voicemail services.
+If you search online for "how to set up voicemail for your specific provider" you can usually find information on the ways you can activate your voicemail services.